 Kasimir Dederichs

-Before coming to Oxford, I obtained my B.Sc. and M.Sc. at the University of Cologne.
-I have also visited the Netherlands Interdisciplinary Demographic Institute and Utrecht University for a research stay and spent a semester at the University of Groningen.
+Prior to my current position, I was a PhD student at Nuffield College and obtained my B.Sc. and M.Sc. at the University of Cologne.
+I have also visited the Netherlands Interdisciplinary Demographic Institute and Utrecht University for research stays and spent a semester at the University of Groningen.

 You can find an overview of my published articles under the 'Publications' rider of this website as well on my Google Scholar Profile.